 Have you seen a leak?

 With the vast water supply network in the Wheatbelt, we appreciate speedy notification of leaks.
-If you have seen a leak, please let us know using the form below or contact 13 13 75.
-If you are a local resident, we also encourage you to complete the form, which will enable us to notify you via SMS and/or email of any works that might impact you.
+If you have seen a leak, please let us know by contacting 13 13 75.
 You can also let us know if there are any pipelines with recurring leaks not covered in the program above and we will investigate these as part of our ongoing asset condition assessments.